stuajnht/HAP-for-iOS/README.md

 The following features are planned for the Home Access Plus+ iOS app, along with their expected releases (which can change).

 ### 1.0.0
-* Swipe table item right to select it or choose cut / copy functions, and paste into new folder, or to create a zip file from the items
+* Long press table item right to select it or choose cut / copy functions, and paste into new folder, or to create a zip file from the items
 * ~~Disable writing files and folders if the user does not have the permission to, by disabling items in the upload popover~~
 * Support for document provider open and move options for apps that do not support import and export
 * Update icon so that the ‘house’ isn’t as close to the bottom corner